Top tips to help calm new pets

 Set up a routine

 Get your new pet into a routine straight away to get them used to feeding and walk routines.
 This can help to reduce stress for your pet and will help them to fit around and get used to your lifestyle.

 If you have other pets, it’s important to ensure the introduction of a new pet goes well.
 To reduce stress to either pet, introduce new and old pets slowly to prevent any aggression.

 Give your new pet time to get used to you and their new home.
 Be sure to tell other family members to do the same, so that your pet can settle in their own time.

 Don’t leave your new pet alone for too long

+Separation anxiety in dogs is common.
 It’s recommended not to leave any pet alone for more than six hours a day.
 New pets could be feeling more anxious in their new home and need more attention in the first few weeks.
 Try to leave them alone for as little as possible – if you have to, start with short periods of time before working up to longer spells.
 Leave them plenty of toys to distract them and an item of your clothing to reassure your pet whilst you’re not there.
-Read our top tips for if you do have to leave your pet alone.

 Speak to your vet about any of the above as they will be able to offer advice with regards to your new pet’s health needs.
 Ask your vet about nutracalm, which is specifically formulated to naturally calm anxious pets and help to reduce unwanted behaviour.